 Since 2015 we have been producing our own academic education journal titled 'Axiom'.
 The journal aims to question existing paradigms of thought or basic assumptions of knowledge and therefore facilitate new enquiries of thought.
 The papers published vary from discussions on anthropological interactions among cultures, to the nature of intelligence in the Cosmos.
 Are you an aspiring author yourself?
 Then consider writing a paper and get published in the premier journal of the Initiative for Interstellar Studies.

-The Journal Axiom was created and is edited by Kelvin F. Long who is also the Executive Director and co-founder of the Initiative for Interstellar Studies.
+The journal, Axiom, is edited by its creator, Kelvin F. Long, who is also the Executive Director and co-founder of the Initiative for Interstellar Studies.

 The published issues are shown below along with content descriptions.
 To purchase your copy see the shop page on this web site.